nv-morpheus/Morpheus/docs/source/stages/morpheus_stages.md

 - [Pre-process](#pre-process)

-## Doca
+## DOCA

-- Doca Source Stage {py:class}`~morpheus.stages.doca.doca_source_stage.DocaSourceStage` A source stage used to receive raw packet data in GPU memory from a ConnectX NIC using DOCA GPUNetIO function within a CUDA kernel to actually receive and process Ethernet network packets.
+- DOCA Source Stage {py:class}`~morpheus.stages.doca.doca_source_stage.DocaSourceStage` A source stage used to receive raw packet data in GPU memory from a ConnectX NIC using DOCA GPUNetIO function within a CUDA kernel to actually receive and process Ethernet network packets.
 Receive packets information is passed to next pipeline stage in the form of RawPacketMessage.
-This stage is not compiled by default refer to the [Doca Example](../../../examples/doca/README.md) for details on building this stage.
+This stage is not compiled by default refer to the [DOCA Example](../../../examples/doca/README.md) for details on building this stage.
-- Doca Convert Stage {py:class}`~morpheus.stages.doca.doca_source_stage.DocaConvertStage` Convert the RawPacketMessage format received by the DOCA Source Stage into a more complex message format MetaMessage.
+- DOCA Convert Stage {py:class}`~morpheus.stages.doca.doca_source_stage.DocaConvertStage` Convert the RawPacketMessage format received by the DOCA Source Stage into a more complex message format MetaMessage.
 Packets' info never leave the GPU memory.
-This stage is not compiled by default refer to the [Doca Example](../../../examples/doca/README.md) for details on building this stage.
+This stage is not compiled by default refer to the [DOCA Example](../../../examples/doca/README.md) for details on building this stage.

 ## General